Team-Divups/rs-admin/README.md

 # rs-admin
-This is the admin site of the review system
+This is the admin site frontend of the review system